 The vast majority of companies and institutions have already been compromised, many are still compromised and haven’t yet noticed the intrusion.
 This is because the old meme of hackers sitting in a dark room trying to break down your security defences is pretty rare.
 The vast majority of hackers these days just send a well crafted email into your company asking for user names and password, in our experience over 30% of recipients will provide details or click on a link to a compromised site.

 Awareness is critical, if you are not aware of the threats then you are unlikely to have created a secure ecosystem.

-KHIPU provide all the essential elements for organisations to become cyber secure, this includes :- products, professional services and training.
+KHIPU provide all the essential elements for organisations to become cyber secure, this includes :- consulting, products, managed services, MDR Services via our 24×7 SOC and NOC, professional services and training.

 What we do

 From employee awareness training, to providing your organisation with the state of the art cyber security defences.

 Stop attacks with the power of KHIPU’s SOC

 Our ‘Always Available’ SOC service provides 24x7x365 advanced cyber defence across endpoints, networks and the cloud – proactively identifying and blocking malware, ransomware, file and file-less attacks by focusing on five key areas; Identify, Alert, Investigate, Mitigate and Continuous Improvement.